TU-Wien-dataLAB/ogx/src/ogx/core/storage/README.md

 Some store references are optional: setting the reference to `null` (not omitting it) means OGX does not construct the store at all, and the API that depends on it degrades gracefully.
 This is an explicit operator choice made in a run config;
-the default for every optional reference remains an enabled reference, so existing deployments are unaffected unless they opt in.
+the default for every optional reference remains an enabled reference (except `responses`, which defaults to `None`), so existing deployments are unaffected unless they opt in.

 - **`inference`** -- when `null`, no `InferenceStore` is constructed: no `inference_store` table is created and no background write workers run.
 Chat completions still work (streaming and non-streaming); the chat completion history endpoints (`list`, `retrieve`, `messages`) report that persistence is not configured (HTTP 501) rather than returning an empty list or a 404.
-- **`responses`** -- the Responses store already follows the same pattern.
+- **`responses`** -- the `responses` reference is nullable in the config schema (`default=None`) and `null` passes validation, but unlike `inference` it is not a runtime toggle: the built-in responses provider always constructs and initializes its store from its own `persistence.responses` (a required, non-nullable reference), and the shared `storage.stores.responses` reference is only validated, never consumed at startup.
+Setting it to `null` is accepted but does not currently disable Responses persistence.

 Other stores (`datasets`, `eval`, `files`, `prompts`, `vector_io`) are not affected by disabling the inference store, so persistence can be turned off for